New features available for Spotlight at Stanford

 The Release Note Summaries page contains the full list of Spotlight changes completed during this work cycle.

 With exhibit publication currently numbering 120, adoption continues to grow and we remain committed to the evolution and sustainability of Spotlight at Stanford as a primary platform to create digital showcases for teaching and research.

-Major kudos to the DLSS Access and Discovery Team for completing this important Spotlight development work, particularly for the professionalism and dedication they displayed during a time of significant staffing changes: Chris Beer, Ilya Benjamin, Gary Geisler, Jessie Keck, Mark Matienzo, Jack Reed, and Camille Villa.
+Major kudos to the DLSS Access and Discovery Team for completing this important Spotlight development work, particularly for the professionalism and dedication they displayed during a time of significant staffing changes: Chris Beer, Ilya Benjamin, Gary Geisler, Jessie Keck, M.A.
+Matienzo, Jack Reed, and Camille Villa.